russsiq/laravel-docs-ru/docs/validation.md

     ]);

 <a name="quick-displaying-the-validation-errors"></a>
-### Displaying The Validation Errors
+### Отображение ошибок валидации

 So, what if the incoming request fields do not pass the given validation rules?
 As mentioned previously, Laravel will automatically redirect the user back to their previous location.
-In addition, all of the validation errors and [request input](/docs/{{version}}/requests#retrieving-old-input) will automatically be [flashed to the session](/docs/{{version}}/session#flash-data).
+In addition, all of the validation errors and [request input](requests.md#retrieving-old-input) will automatically be [flashed to the session](session.md#flash-data).

 An `$errors` variable is shared with all of your application's views by the `Illuminate\View\Middleware\ShareErrorsFromSession` middleware, which is provided by the `web` middleware group.
 When this middleware is applied an `$errors` variable will always be available in your views, allowing you to conveniently assume the `$errors` variable is always defined and can be safely used.
 The `$errors` variable will be an instance of `Illuminate\Support\MessageBag`.
 For more information on working with this object, [check out its documentation](#working-with-error-messages).